husikl/ist_ros/README.md

 1. Masked image (default)
     * Set as default.
 To disable, put command "--disable_mask_mode" after "python visualizer.py"
 1. Image with circles
-    * We can visualize the positions of the tracked tool by commend "--circle_mode"
+    * We can visualize the positions of the tracked target by commend "--circle_mode"

 ## Demo
-### Tool selection through Graphic User Interface
+### Target selection through Graphic User Interface